 Justice League makes it clear that they formed (and reformed) the league because they anticipated progressively stronger enemies.
 In a neat inversion, the Legion of Doom was organized specifically because the league was so powerful and the bad guys needed some sort of fraternity to put them on a similar level.

 First, there was Nightmare Moon.
-Perhaps more powerful than her sister Celestia, she was however defeated by the main cast with little fuss once they acquired the Elements of Harmony.
+Likely more powerful than her sister Celestia, she has done everything in her power to hinder the main cast, but underestimated them and eventually was overcome once they acquired the Elements of Harmony.

 This is averted with the next villain however, Chrysalis, who is substantially weaker than Discord and possibly weaker than Nightmare Moon.
 However she is also a shapeshifting Emotion Eater who successfully Brainwashed the captain of the Royal Guard to expose Canterlot to her invading horde, and who—as a result of absorbing all the love surrounding a wedding—beat Celestia in a fair fight.
 She’s also clever enough to quickly prevent the main cast from acquiring the elements of harmony, thus increasing the tension through denying them most of the resources they previously counted on.

 The next villain, King Sombra, is hard to place.
 He's certainly stronger than Chrysalis (who even powered up struggled with Celestia, while King Sombra took both Celestia and Luna to take out), it's unclear just how powerful he actually is as he spends most of the two parter unable to directly attack the group.
 However, he's clearly more dangerous than any preceding villain due to being Dangerously Genre Savvy to the point his Near Villain Victory comes without him actually needing to do anything.